Little Ice Age: Cultural responses

 Historians have argued that cultural responses to the consequences of the Little Ice Age in Europe consisted of violent scapegoating.
 The prolonged cold, dry periods brought drought upon many European communities and resulted in poor crop growth, poor livestock survival, and increased activity of pathogens and disease vectors.
 Disease intensified under the same conditions that unemployment and economic difficulties arose: prolonged cold, dry seasons.
 Disease and unemployment generated a lethal positive feedback loop.
 Although the communities had some contingency plans, such as better crop mixes, emergency grain stocks, and international food trade, they did not always prove effective.
 Communities often lashed out via violent crimes, including robbery and murder.
 Accusations of sexual offenses also increased, such as adultery, bestiality, and rape.
 Europeans sought explanations for the famine, disease, and social unrest that they were experiencing, and they blamed the innocent.
 Evidence from several studies indicate that increases in violent actions against marginalized groups, which were held responsible for the Little Ice Age, overlap with the years of particularly cold, dry weather.

 One example of the violent scapegoating occurring during the Little Ice Age was the resurgence of witchcraft trials.
 Oster (2004) and Behringer (1999) argue that the resurgence was brought by the climatic decline.
-Prior to the Little Ice Age, witchcraft was considered an insignificant crime, and victims were rarely accused.
+Prior to the Little Ice Age, witchcraft was considered an insignificant crime, and victims (the supposed witches) were rarely accused.
 But beginning in the 1380s, just as the Little Ice Age began, European populations began to link magic and weather-making.
 The first systematic witch hunts began in the 1430s, and by the 1480s, it was widely believed that witches should be held accountable for poor weather.
 Witches were blamed for direct and indirect consequences of the Little Ice Age: livestock epidemics, cows that gave too little milk, late frosts, and unknown diseases.
 In general, the number of witchcraft trials rose as the temperature dropped, and trials decreased when temperature increased.
 The peaks of witchcraft persecutions overlap with the hunger crises that occurred in 1570 and 1580, the latter lasting a decade.
 The trials targeted primarily poor women, many of them widows.
 Not everybody agreed that witches should be persecuted for weather-making, but such arguments focused primarily not upon whether witches existed but upon whether witches had the capability to control the weather.
 The Catholic Church in the Early Middle Ages argued that witches could not control the weather because they were mortals, not God, but by the mid-13th century, most people agreed with the idea that witches could control natural forces.